mighty-gerbils/gerbil/doc/reference/std/actor.md

 ```

 Lookup all known supervisors by role.
-Returns a list of supervisor server ids known to the (current) actor server
+Returns a list of supervisor server ids known to the (current) actor server.

 ### ensemble-list-domain-servers
 ```